Karneades/Defensomania/README.md

 # Defensomania

-Defensomania (formerly known as _Cyber Against Humanity_) is a card game for security monitoring and incident response teams.
+Defensomania (formerly known as _Cyber Against Humanity_) is an incident response card game.
 When your web server is compromised which steps would you initiate?
 What are your priorities if malware was executed on an endpoint and you shortly after identify data exfiltration to a remote server?
 Playing Defensomania using the provided